Qualifying Medical Conditions for Long Term Disability (LTD) Benefits

 Personal Injuries (Accident, Slip & Fall, Penetrating Head Injury, Brain Injury, Trauma, Fractured Spinal Injury)

-A personal injury can be debilitating and may have a negative impact on your financial well-being.
+A personal injury can be debilitating and may hurt your financial well-being.
 With long-term disability insurance, you can help protect your finances, whether you are currently working full-time, part-time, or not at all.

 In Canada, if you have been in an accident resulting in a personal injury through no fault of your own, you are entitled to receive monetary compensation from disability benefits.
 In accordance with insurance policies, monetary compensation (‘damages’) is intended to cover any medical costs, lost wages, emotional suffering, physical pain, mental anguish, diminished quality of life, loss of support and companionship, as well as disability accommodations for your home and vehicle that you might incur as a result of your injury.
 Canada offers two ways to seek compensation for a personal injury and other losses: a lawsuit or you can file a claim and negotiate a settlement.